This article will guide the reader on how to deploy UCRM on a cloud server in a few simple steps.

 5. Choose a datacenter close to your location.

-8. Optionally, you can add your SSH key.
+8. Optionally, you can add your SSH key, by clicking New SSH Key.
 This will enable you to connect to the server without using a password.
 Otherwise, your root password will be sent to the email associated to your DigitalOcean account.

 9. Click Create.

-10. Get a coffee and wait for about 30 seconds for the server to startup, and then another 4-8 mins to download and deploy UCRM on the server.
-You should see this:
+10. The server will take about 30 seconds to start up, and another 4-8 mins to download and deploy UCRM on the server.
+There will be a progress bar in the Droplets tab during this process.

 Proceed to next steps just like you would in case of a local UCRM version.